Reclaim Pride Coalition: History

 The Reclaim Pride Coalition was created to gather members of the extended LGBT community, especially those most at its fringes – such as gender nonconforming individuals, queer youth of color, drag queens, sex workers, and radical lesbians – who seek to march in honor of the 50th Anniversary of the Stonewall riots that effectively started the gay rights movement in the United States in 1969.
 It planned the Queer Liberation March in New York City on June 30, 2019, from the Stonewall Inn, up Sixth Avenue, to Central Park for a rally on the Great Lawn.

 The main concern of the coalition was to protest against a perceived lack of activism increasingly present in the corporate-sponsored floats and police-lined streets in the general celebratory NYC Pride March that is an annual tradition coordinated by organization Heritage of Pride.
 The Reclaim Pride Coalition believes that removing corporate sponsors and the police presence will better connect the march itself to the people, especially those who are believed to be excluded by the heavily sponsored, and much larger, World Pride parade.

 The result was a second, activist-oriented pride march, the Queer Liberation March, which was held on the same day as the NYC Pride March to mark the 50th Anniversary of Stonewall.
 The Queer Liberation March encouraged anyone to march without prior registration.

 Reclaim Pride UK

 The Reclaim Pride movement has also reached the LGBT community in the UK and is seeing strong support, especially in London, Manchester, Glasgow, and Brighton, where Reclaim Pride groups are visibly challenging organizers that run Pride money-making events, where many in the communities have no actual input to the events themselves.
-Their strong support of Stonewall and the belief that "Pride is Freedom, and Freedom is Free" motivates these coalitions.
+Their strong support of Stonewall riots and the belief that "Pride is Freedom, and Freedom is Free" motivates these coalitions.

 In Scotland, the Unite trade union's LGBT committee blasted the charges imposed on organizations taking part in Glasgow's 2019 Pride event and took aim at big companies using the event merely to "enhance their customer reach".
 As such, they boycotted the event and encouraged other sections of the local gay community to do likewise.
 Describing Pride as a protest, Unite Scotland's LGBT committee wrote: